Security Framework

 Threat CategoryMitigation Strategy

-Smart Contract VulnerabilitiesFormal verification, audits, bug bounties
+Smart Contract VulnerabilitiesInternal review (current); formal verification, third-party audits and bug bounties (planned)

 Node Operator FraudTrustFingerprint™ scoring, slashing, Guardian monitoring